MicroSashimi/MicroSashimi.github.io/_pages/about.md

 Hi!
 Thanks for visiting my homepage!

 I am Yushen Wang, an incoming Master student at [**Shanghai Jiao Tong University**](https://www.sjtu.edu.cn/).
 I received my Bachelor of Engineering (B.Eng.) degree in *Communication Engineering* at [**University of Electronic Science and Technology of China (UESTC)**](https://www.uestc.edu.cn/) in June 2026.
-I am interested in broad research areas related to LLMs and have been constantly exploring emerging topics.
+I am interested in broad areas related to LLMs and have been constantly exploring emerging topics.

 My current research focuses on **memory-augmented LLMs**.
 Feel free to contact me if necessary!